pkamenarsky/jdic-macos-tray/README.md

 	tray.addTrayIcon(icon, 0);

-Now add some items to the status item:
+Now add some menu items to the status item:

 	icon.addItem("Item 0", new ActionListener() {...});
 	icon.addItem("Item 1", new ActionListener() {...});